scie-nz/walden/README.md

 <empty>
 ```

-#### Use Alluxio to serve MinIO data
+#### Connect Trino to MinIO via Alluxio

-Walden comes packaged with Alluxio, which provides caching and several adapters on multiple backend stores.
-Alluxio can be used to support other storage types that are not natively supported by Trino, such as external NFS servers.
+Walden comes packaged with Alluxio, which provides several benefits for processing data across a variety of backend storage systems.
+Alluxio can be used to support other storage types that are not natively supported by Trino, such as external NFS servers, while also providing a caching layer in front of that underlying storage.

-In this case we will point Alluxio to the `alluxio` bucket that we created earlier.
-The default Walden configuration in `values.yaml` configures Alluxio to use a MinIO bucket named `alluxio` as its backing storage.
+In this case we will point Alluxio to a bucket named `alluxio` that we will create in the included MinIO instance.

-In this case we create a new `alluxio` bucket, then start a new Trino session and create an `alluxio` schema that points to the `alluxio` service:
+In the `devserver` pod, we create a new `alluxio` bucket using the MinIO CLI.
+Then we start a new Trino session and create an `alluxio` schema that points to the `alluxio` service:
 ```
+$ kubectl exec -it -n walden deployment/devserver -- /bin/bash

 devserver# mc mb walden-minio/alluxio
 Bucket created successfully: `walden-minio/alluxio`